 - Some children demonstrate developmental delays or impairments that affect how they hear or process information.
 They need an approach tailor-made to their challenges so they can learn.

 - Some children do not respond to laid-back parenting.
 They thrive on routines and rhythms.
 They need to be highly structured and disciplined or they fall into unhealthy or ungodly patterns.

 - Some children do not respond well to overly structured households; they need grace and extra time, less pressure to think and accomplish tasks.

 In this list, a parent’s response should be based on the needs of the child instead of the parent’s preferences.
 Your knowledge of your children can and should shape how you shepherd them, engage with their struggles and weaknesses, address the temptations and sin that entice them and encourage their strengths, gifting, and spiritual sensitivity.

 Picture your son’s tendency to hide his feelings or the things that tempt him.
 Over time, you’ve seen this tendency; you’ve observed places in his life where he struggles with peer pressure or the desire to fit in with ungodly individuals.
 How do you approach him?
 Do you wait for the next situation to arise?
 Do you sit him down and go into a lecture that only you will appreciate?

 Knowing your son’s struggle is only part of the challenge.
 Now you must pray for discernment in reaching his heart, reflecting back to him what you see and pointing him to Christ.

 CHILD PROOF: PARENTING BY FAITH, NOT FORMULA

-As a freedom-over-formula parenting book for moms, dads, and caregivers of all ages, Child Proof provides biblical insight and encouragement for readers who want to parent by faith.
+As a freedom-over-formula parenting book for moms, dads, and caregivers of all ages, Child Proof by Julie Lowe provides biblical insight and encouragement for readers who want to parent by faith.